-- Submission of an essay with the application - For those academic programs requiring them, acceptable scores on the SAT test of The College Board or on the ACT from the American College Testing Service - Test optional for most majors.
-The only majors that require SAT/ACT scores to be submitted are nursing and allied health. - A candidate for admission to the Department of Music must, in addition, arrange for an audition with department faculty.
+- Submission of an essay with the application. - Test optional for all majors.
+Students that choose to submit test scores can send the SAT test of The College Board and/or on the ACT from the American College Testing Service. - A candidate for admission to the Department of Music must, in addition, arrange for an audition with department faculty.